Test automation strategy_main

 Today, we’ve discussed with Mike Urbanovich, Head of testing department at a1qa, how to set up a solid test automation strategy.

 Mike is responsible for high-level team coordination, projects management, accounts management, and coaching.
-With 9 years of experience in quality assurance, he supports the range of projects for the Fortune 500 list clients representing diverse industries and coordinates a big team of technical and non-technical specialists.
+With 10 years of experience in test automation, performance, functional, penetration, localization and internationalization testing, he supports the range of projects for the Fortune 500 list clients representing diverse industries and coordinates a big team of technical and non-technical specialists.

 Let’s get started to find out the benefits that companies receive with automated testing, what tests to automate, how to measure the effectiveness of a QA strategy, and the steps to make to implement test automation smartly.